 Transport Network Provisioning

+Mobile Transport Network Context

+The TPM in Domain 1 in Figure 2 is the initiator of the e2e network slice policy as it would estimate traffic matrix and determine service quality for each traffic class coupled with network slice requirement.
+This policy is referred to as Multi Transport Network Context (MTNC) and identified with MTNC Identifier.
+The MTNC Identifier is allocated for each traffic class.

+The MTNC represents a transport network slice, QoS configuration for a transport path/VN between two 3GPP user plane functions (e.g., between gNB and UPF and between UPF-ULCL and UPF-PSA) and between UPF-PSA and Application Servers (AS).
+The MTNC include a set of requirements, such as quality of service (QoS) requirements, class of service (CoS), a resilience requirement, and/or an isolation requirement, and so on, according to which transport resources of a transport network are provisioned for routing traffic between two service end points.

+The MTNC identifier is generated by the TPM to be unique for each path and per traffic class (including QoS and slice aspects).
+Thus, there may be more than one MTNC identifier for the same QoS and path if there is a need to provide isolation (slice) of the traffic.
+It should be noted that MTNC identifiers are per class/path and not per user session (nor is it per data path entity).
+The MTNC identifiers are configured by the TPM to be unique within a provisioning domain.

 Transport Provisioning

 As introduced previously, from a context of 5G transport network architecture, the TPM (a type of CNC) is the entity that is responsible for 3GPP access network coordination with the backhaul transport network.
-The TPM is the requester of VNs and negotiates with the MDSC with regard to traffic class associated with each VN, which in turn maps with network slice requirements.
+The TPM is the requester of VNs and collaborates with the MDSC to form a closed feedback loop with regard to traffic class associated with each VN, which in turn maps with network slice requirements.
 Thus, the TPM plays a central role from an orchestration point of view interacting with transport network’s orchestration (i.e., MDSC) and with other TPMs in other domains.

 The Transport Path Manager (TPM) is a logical entity that can be part of Network Slice Selection Management Function (NSSMF) in the 3GPP management plane [TS.28.533-3GPP].
 The TPM may use network configuration, policies, history, heuristics or some combination of these to derive traffic estimates that the TPM would use.
 How these estimates are derived and the precise 3GPP entity that hosts the TPM functionality are not in the scope of this document.
 The focus here is only in terms of how the TPM and SDN-C are programmed given that slice and QoS characteristics across a transport path can be represented by a Mobile Transport Network Context (MTNC) identifier.

 TPM creates the MTNC identifier provisioned to control and user plane functions in the 3GPP domain.
 Once the MTNC identifier is created by the TPM, the TPM then requests the SDN-C in the transport network to provision paths in the transport domain based on the MTNC identifier.
 Federated orchestration and controller aspects in relation to TPM are discussed in Section 5.
 Detailed mechanisms for programming the MTNC identifier across 3GPP control and user plane should be part of the 3GPP specifications.

-Mobile Transport Network Context

-The MTNC (Mobile Transport Network Context) represents a slice, QoS configuration for a transport path between two 3GPP user plane functions.
-The MTNC identifier is generated by the TPM to be unique for each path and per traffic class (including QoS and slice aspects).
-Thus, there may be more than one MTNC identifier for the same QoS and path if there is a need to provide isolation (slice) of the traffic.
-It should be noted that MTNC identifiers are per class/path and not per user session (nor is it per data path entity).
-The MTNC identifiers are configured by the TPM to be unique within a provisioning domain.

 Federated Orchestration and Controller Functions

 The TPM is a type of the CNC as depicted in Figure 1.
-The TPMs and the MDSC form a federated orchestration relationship to each other in order to negotiate network slice policy and implement the negotiated network slice policy to its domain network, respectively.
-The TPM in Domain 1 is the initiator of the e2e network slice policy as it would estimate traffic matrix and determine service quality for each traffic class coupled with network slice requirement.
-This policy is referred to as Multi Transport Network Context (MTNC) and identified with MTNC Identifier.
-The MTNC Identifier is allocated for each traffic class.
+The TPMs and the MDSC form a federated orchestration relationship to each other in order to collaborate network slice policy and implement the negotiated network slice policy to its domain network, respectively.

-The MTNC identified by an MTNC-ID may include a set of requirements, such as quality of service (QoS) requirements, class of service (CoS), a resilience requirement, and/or an isolation requirement, and so on, according to which transport resources of a transport network are provisioned for routing traffic between two service end points.